Consensys/doc.goquorum/docs/tutorials/private-network/create-ibft-network.md

 cp nodekey* address ../../Node-4/data
 ```

-Copy the individual account keys to the keystore folder for each node:
+Copy the individual account keys to the keystore directory for each node:

 ```bash
 cp account* ../../Node-0/data/keystore